thesandboxgame/sandbox-smart-contracts/docs/topics/defi/sand-reward-pool.md

 2. TwoPeriodsRewardCalculator: This contract has two periods and two corresponding rates and durations.
 After an initial call that sets the first period duration and rate another all can be done to set the duration and rate for the next period.
-When the first period finishes, the next period became the current one and then the parameters for the future next period can be set again.
+When the first period finishes, the next period becomes the current one, and then the parameters for the future next period can be set again.
 This way the rate for the next period can be set at any moment.

 ## Model